MatusOllah/gophengine/README.md

 ## 💲 Donate

 If you enjoy playing GophEngine and would like to support its development, consider making a donation.
-Every bit of support is greatly appreciated! (pls I need money to buy [Kofola](https://kofola.cz/en))
+Your contributions and donations help support the development of GophEngine (and my love for [Kofola](https://kofola.cz/en)!).
+Every bit of support is greatly appreciated!

 You can donate through the following platforms: